 Identifying Environmental Influences:

 Spotting environmental influences means looking closely at factors during pregnancy and early development.
+The Centers for Disease Control and Prevention (CDC) provides statistical data on autism incidence and emphasizes the importance of disease control in public health.
 From the air a mother breathes to the things she encounters, these elements subtly shape a child’s neurodevelopment, especially if there’s a genetic predisposition to autism, contributing to the causes of Autism.

 The Role of Epigenetics:

 Along with epigenetics, the study of changes in gene function which are different from changing the DNA sequence, adds a further dimension to this secret.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has influenced the criteria for diagnosing autism, contributing to an increase in reported cases.
 The environmental side can lead to epigenetic changes that may allow for gene functioning to differ and, thereby, shape the way in which ASD is expressed, adding another layer to the causes of Autism.

 The key to that knowledge of the cause of autism in children is to tread the maze of genetics and the surroundings of it.
 Thus this demands all-around attention, as each child has her/his own peculiarities that dominate the developmental process.